Region of the Russian Federation: Kaliningrad Region

 Curonian Spit was entered into the UNESCO World Heritage List as an international (Russian-Lithuanian) cultural property.
 Its location and relief are unique – the continuous stripe of sand dunes 0,3 – 1 km wide, in parts approaching the highest in the world (up to 68 m), stretches along a peninsula for 70 km.
 National Park occupies the narrow strip of land between the salty Baltic Sea and freshwater Curonian Gulf.

-Due to its geographical position and northeast to southwest orientation, the Spit is a "directing line" for many migrating bird species flying from northwest Russia, Finland and the Baltic countries to countries of middle and southern Europe.
-Every spring and fall 10 to 20 million migratory birds pass over the Curonian Spit and a considerable number of them stop to feed and rest.
-Due to the high concentration of migratory birds, the Spit is a very important link in the chain of natural protected areas situated along the White Sea – Baltic flyway.
-Among these migratory bird populations many are rare and endangered, listed in the Red Books of Russia, Europe and worldwide.
+Qwing to its geographical position and northeast to southwest orientation, the Spit is a "guide line" for many migrating bird species flying from northwest Russia, Finland and the Baltic countries to countries of central and southern Europe.
+Every spring and autumn from 10 to 20 million migratory birds pass over the spit, giving it special importance as a link in the chain of protected areas situated along the White Sea – Baltic flyway.
+Amongst the migratory birds many are listed as rare and endangered in the Red Books of Russia, Europe and worldwide.

 The park’s flora totals 889 species, hybrids, varieties and forms of wild vascular plants.
 Its fauna includes more than 290 species of terrestrial vertebrates.